 Continue reading to learn how to clear cookies from Safari, Chrome, and Firefox on your MacBook Pro.

 Clearing the cookies off of your MacBook Pro is easy, but if you’ve never done it before, it could be challenging to figure out how.

 The method to clear cookies depends on your internet browser, but they share similarities.

 We will look at how to clear cookies off of Safari, Firefox, and Chrome browsers.
 If you use an uncommon browser, just run a search on that browser on how to clear cookies.

 How to Clear Cookies on Safari

-Safari is a commonly used browser on many Apple devices, including your MacBook Pro so we will take a look at how to clear cookies off of here first:
+Safari is the most common browser people use on MacBook Pros, so we will take a look at how to clear cookies off it first:

 - Open your Safari Browser.

 - Click on the Safari menu option on the top-left of your screen.